What Is Overhead Cost & How Can You Reduce It?

 Finally, semi-variable overhead costs will include both a fixed and a variable component.
 If your company has a contract with a marketing agency, you can expect to be billed a regular monthly fee for services plus an additional amount for any advertisements you ran that month.

-What Are Examples of Overhead Cost?
+What Are Examples of Overhead Costs for Businesses?

 While there are no hard and fast rules about how overhead costs are categorized, here are some examples of overhead costs and where you might find them on a business expense report.